sabertazimi/awesome-notes/notes/web/javascript/typescriptBasicNotes.md

   someMethod() {}
 }

-let someThing = new Singleton(); // Error: constructor of 'singleton' is private
+const someThing = new Singleton(); // Error: constructor of 'singleton' is private

-let instance = Singleton.getInstance(); // do some thing with the instance
+const instance = Singleton.getInstance(); // do some thing with the instance
 ```

 ### Readonly Types